turingschool/mod-0-curriculum/session2/index.md

 Other things to note as we go through Mod 0:

 - <strong>Zoom</strong>: turn video on, turn mic off unless speaking
-- <strong>Focus</strong>: close or minimize anything else on your computer that might be distracting; put phone on airplane mode (if you are able to)
+- <strong>Focus</strong>: close or minimize anything else on your computer that might be distracting; put phones and other devices away throughout the session
 - <strong>Pop Quizzes</strong>: be ready for short quizzes at the beginning of the sessions that check your understanding of past work
 - <strong>Problems or individual questions during the Zoom session?</strong> Message the non-presenting host (either Rachel or Tim)
 - <strong>NOTE</strong>: text typed into this page will not save, so don't refresh or close this window until you've reviewed your notes.